-Below you’ll find nine kid-tested and approved ideas to decorate your Easter eggs this year.
-For each of these Easter crafts, I used matte, faux Easter eggs.
-Faux eggs are available at most craft supply stores.
+Below you’ll find kid-tested and approved ideas for easy Easter eggs for kids this year.
+For each of these fun Easter crafts we used matte, faux Easter eggs.

 Chalkboard Easter Eggs